PrestaShop/prestashop-specs/Order Page View.md

 3.  **Shipping tab**

-The carrier table shows **the date, the carrier, the weight, the shipping cost, the tracking number and edit button.**
+The carrier table shows **the date, the carrier, the weight, the shipping cost, the tracking number, and edit button.**

 [Shipping tab](https://invis.io/YKTGGFZAMCB#/381874233__Order_Details_-_Shipping)